dariober/ASCIIGenome/docs/commandHelp.rst

 :code:`featureColorForRegex [-r regex color] [-v] [track_regex = .*]...`

 Set colour for features captured by regex.
 This command affects interval feature tracks (bed, gff, vcf, etc) and overrides the default color for the lines captured by a regex.
-It is useful for example to highlight features of interest such as CDS.
-Currently the color is assigned to the text background.
+It is useful to highlight features containg a string of interset, such as 'CDS' in gff files.

 For available colors see :code:`colorTrack -h`.
-As :code:`colorTrack` colors can be specified by name, name prefix, or integer in range 0-255.
+As for :code:`colorTrack` colors can be specified by name, name prefix, or integer in range 0-255.

 Options::